stex/stex.codes/_posts/2020-09-02-evernote-attachment-workflow.markdown

 Now that all the necessary information was available outside of Evernote, I needed to feed it to another script which would find out the actual attachment order and run `convert` for me.

-It could have been everything, but I really like Ruby for scripting (and Alfred supporting it well wasn't actually bad thing either).
+I chose Ruby as Alfred supports it well and...
+I just like Ruby.

 The script assumes that the path the note information was saved to is passed in as first command line argument.

 First of all, I had to get the note's XML content: